 Commonly the result of thumb sucking or tongue thrusting, an open bite is when you can actually stick your tongue between your teeth while biting down.
 An open bite isn’t solely a cosmetic problem, it can also cause issues with chewing.

 Spacing is when there’s too much room between the teeth.
 This can occur if teeth are missing or too small or the dental arch is wide.
 The most common complaint from patients with spacing is about the cosmetic appearance.

 An overbite, or deep bite, is when the front teeth are too far in front of the bottom teeth.
 An excessive overbite leads to the wearing down of the teeth and may even cause the bottom teeth to bite into the roof of the mouth.

-In an underbite, the lower jaw is longer than the upper which causes the lower teeth to protrude in front of the upper teeth.
-It is best to diagnose the problem early.
+In the case of an underbite, the lower jaw is longer than the upper jaw, which causes the bottom teeth to sit in front of the top teeth.
+It’s best to diagnose the problem early.

-When the upper front teeth stick out too far forward, or the lower teeth don’t extend enough this is called protrusion.
-Because of the abnormal contact between the upper and lower front teeth it could cause injury to the lower teeth.
-It also causes poor bites and may even be from uneven jaw growth.
-This problem can be caused by thumb and finger sucking.
+When the upper front teeth stick out too far forward or the lower teeth don’t extend enough, it’s called protrusion.
+Because of the abnormal contact between the top and bottom front teeth, it may lead to injury of the bottom teeth.
+It can be due to uneven jaw growth and creates a poor bite.
+Protrusion can also be caused by thumb and finger sucking.

-In a perfectly aligned face there should be a straight line from the bridge of the nose to the bottom teeth…all should be lined up.
-If they are not and the bottom teeth are actually misaligned from the top teeth, then your midlines are off.
-When your midlines are off your teeth could be drifted or your lower jaw could be shifted, which would result in an improper bite
+In a perfectly aligned face, you could draw a straight line from the bridge of the nose to the middle of the bottom teeth.
+If that’s not the case, and the bottom teeth and top teeth aren’t aligned, then your midlines are off.
+The midlines may be off if either the teeth have drifted or the lower jaw has shifted to one side, leading to an improper bite.